What does compliance mean?

 - Product and service specifications

-- License agreements of software products used, which are often supplemented by 3rd party terms of use
+- License agreements for software products used, which are often supplemented by 3rd party terms of use

 General standards and industry-specific standards.

-Everyone knows ISO 9001, which is valid across all industries.
+Everyone is familiar with ISO 9001, which is valid across all industries.
 For most companies, this standard represents the minimum requirements of the compliance management system in order to be perceived as a trustworthy supplier on the market.
-In addition, there are industry-specific variations, which specify or selectively tighten the requirements on the company for the introduction, maintenance, control and documentation of the specific processes.
-In simple terms, this means that all certified companies undertake to introduce a structured quality and process management system.
+In addition, there are industry-specific variations that specify or tighten the requirements for the company to introduce, monitor, control and document specific processes.
+In simple terms, this means that all certified companies are obliged to introduce a structured quality and process management system.

-These standards serve as the lowest common denominator to ensure fair competition between market participants and to track compliance risk management.
-In addition, a minimum standard is defined for product, service and process quality, which also extends to documentation obligations.
+These standards serve as the lowest common denominator to ensure fair competition between market participants and to ensure compliance risk management.
+In addition, a minimum standard for product, service and process quality is defined, which also extends to documentation obligations.
 Compliance management systems form the basis for a successful market presence and are therefore a basic requirement for successful companies.

-A list of all current, industry-specific regulations and standards can be found here:
+You can find a list of all current, industry-specific regulations and standards here:

 https://www.managementnormen.de/de/branchen/normen

-To comply with these rules and standards, it is advantageous to have compliance management software that both documents the process in detail and defines responsibilities and regulates measures for remedying and avoiding deficiencies and deviations.
+To comply with these rules and standards, compliance management software that documents the process in detail, defines responsibilities and regulates measures to rectify and prevent deficiencies and deviations is an advantage.
 The following points are required to achieve and ensure sustainable ISO compliance:

 - Clearly structured responsibilities and competencies